Frequently Asked Questions (FAQ)

 What if my camper has allergies or needs to take medication during camp?

-Camp Shalom is proud to have a licensed Camp Medic on staff.
-If your child has any allergies or medical needs, please indicate this when completing your camp forms, on the Heath Information form.
-In addition, you can contact our camp medic who can work directly with you with regard to your child’s specific needs.
+If your child has any allergies or medical needs, please indicate this when completing your camp forms, on the Health Information form.
+In addition, you can contact our camp office who can work directly with you with regard to your child’s specific needs.
 A doctor’s note may be required in order to dispense medication.

 We are an allergy aware camp.
 Every effort will be made to reduce exposure to common allergens.

-How do I ensure that my camper is in the same group as his/her friend?
+How do I ensure that my camper is in the same group as their friend?

 An important part of the camp experience is developing new relationships and trying new things.
 We encourage you to allow your camper to be placed at random instead of in a requested group.
 However, if you still prefer campers to be in the same group, you may provide these requests during registration, in the Additional Notes area.
 We will do our best to accommodate your request; however we cannot guarantee your camper’s placement in the same group as another camper.